 WAITING LIST NAME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST нсу May partially open to accommodate current Dillehay residents.
-RAD and PBV No planned changes Federal MTW Public Housing All Public Housing units are to be transitioned to RAD PBV platform, therefore there is no associated waiting list planned for 2021.
+RAD and PBV No planned changes All Public Housing units are to be transitioned to RAD PBV platform, or disposed through HUD section 18 Federal MTW Public Housing program, therefore there is no associated waiting list planned for 2021.